 Keeping secrets is something we all do for various reasons.
-It usually starts with worrying about negative blowback we might experience if others knew the truth.
-This can be fear of being judged and found wanting, fear of being pitied, fear of reprisals, etc. The reality is that whatever our oh-so-important secret, others usually spend only moments on our situation and then revert back to ruminating about their own lives.
+It usually starts with fretting about negative blowback we might experience if others knew the truth.
+This can be worry about being judged and found wanting, fear of being pitied, concern about reprisals, and on and on.
+The reality is that whatever our oh-so-important secret, others usually spend only moments on our situation and then revert back to focusing on their own lives.

 There’s a saying: “A secret is something you tell one person at a time.”
 Most of us have a need to unburden by sharing our secret with someone whom we think we can trust with it.
-Although we swear our trusted agent to secrecy, we worry he/she might deliberately or by accident tell another.
+Although we swear our trusted agents to secrecy, we ruminate that they might deliberately or by accident tell another.
 Sometimes, we instruct our agent not to share our secret only with select persons.

 It’s not easy being the dumpee.
 The one placed in that role now has a new stressor: keeping your secret.
 It’s hard enough keeping their own, but now they have the worry of yours they might accidentally spill, potentially incurring your wrath and/or damaging the relationship.
 Sometimes, the dumpee may deliberately spill your secret for their own gain—remember Linda Tripp?
 Google her if you don’t.